Examining Your Beliefs to Manage Stress

 To help clarify your goals, answer these questions:

 Answering these questions may not solve any short-term, stress-related problems.
+And it may feel stressful to try to answer them at first.
 But it can help you identify sources of stress that you hadn't thought about before.
 And it can help with long-term stress issues by getting you started with the process of thinking about the core issues behind your stress.
+It can also help to talk about these things with a supportive friend or a counselor.

 Current as of: